-The Survey of Consumer Finances (SCF) found that the median inheritance in the U.S. is $69,000.
+The 2018 Survey of Consumer Finances (SCF) found that the median inheritance in the U.S. is $69,000.
 Yet an HSBC survey found that Americans in retirement expect to leave nearly $177,000 to their heirs.
 As it turns out, the passing of property and assets doesn’t always go as expected or planned.
 Plus, though it may seem like a windfall, getting an inheritance is rarely as easy as depositing a check.
-Read on as we explain exactly how inheritance works.
+Read on to learn exactly how inheritance works.

-When someone dies, they transfer their estate to survivors through inheritance.
+When someone dies and there is no living spouse, survivors receive the estate through inheritance.
 This is usually a cash endowment given to children or grandchildren, but an inheritance may also include assets like stocks and real estate.
 Asset distribution is determined during the estate planning process, when wills are written and heirs or beneficiaries are designated.

 The will specifies who will receive what.
 To distribute everything evenly, one can simply list beneficiaries.
 If certain items are to be left to certain people, that must be spelled out in the will.
 For the inheritance process to begin, a will must be submitted to probate.
 The probate court reviews the will, authorizes an executor and legally transfers assets to beneficiaries as outlined.
 Before the transfer, the executor will settle any of the deceased’s remaining debts.